boxprod/frame_io/README.md

 current_user.accounts.first.teams.first.projects.first.assets.first.children
 ```

-Each step is cahced by default.
+Each step is cached by default.
 If you need to refresh, you can pass:
 ```ruby
 cache: false
 ```